-The core campaign is a pretty solid 10 mission storyline including occasional branching paths and is the main part of the game, with these missions interspersed with exploration missions which randomly set up each time with new enemies and scenery.
+The core campaign is a pretty solid 10 mission storyline including occasional branching paths and is the main part of the game, with these missions interspersed with 12 exploration scenarios which have more random set ups each time with new enemies and scenery.
 Completing these explorations will help you take control of 24 areas on the planet map and gather important resources which you can use to upgrade your spaceship or equipment.
 So you have 22 scenarios to try in the core box even if you have no intention of replaying any, but the game does lead you to play some explorations multiple times if you fail.
-It may have been nicer to have a longer storyline, but comparing to Sword & Sorcery or Massive Darkness this comes out pretty well with a lot of missions to try, even though it is not quite a Gloomhaven size book.
+I would have preferred a longer storyline, as the exploration missions for us became an element we started to skip over.
 There are a lot of upgrades choices available, and skills offer specialisation paths to focus on, with the space ship areas and equipment upgrades competing for attention.
-Some expansions such as Kyrone and Motherfang offer a short series of missions to fight a Nemesis boss, with rewards for success, and these look really good.
+Some expansions such as Kyrone and Motherfang offer a short series of missions to fight a Nemesis boss, with rewards for success and are a nice theme addition.

-Gameplay is a pretty standard concept, you have action points to spend each turn rather than a set number of actions (move and attack), and whilst you may still do that combination a lot of the time, it feels like you have more choices on how to spend your turn.
+Gameplay turns are made on a wheel tracker, you have action points to spend each turn rather than a set number of actions (move and attack), and whilst you may still do that combination a lot of the time, it feels like you have more choices on how to spend your turn.
 If you want to take a quick shot and let your turn come around a little quicker then you can opt to do this.
 Your attack and defense are completed via dice rolls, you score hits by rolling certain symbol combinations, with mitigation largely through gaining extra dice or re-rolls.
 You will of course see complaints about luck, but anyone who likes any dungeon crawl or campaign games will see this as standard gaming, and few games of this kind mitigate luck out of the equation.
 Tactically speaking there are some considerations, such as focusing dice from an easier attack to use later, upgrading certain skills before others, making sure you attack enemies with the right character to avoid defense, or standing in defensive cover if you are wounded.
 It is however a game where you will not do a massive damage combo hit early on, and you must use attrition or group focus attacks to take out the most threatening enemies.
 Heroes will gradually get stronger, the game missions will get harder so there is some balance built in.
 The game does set itself up so that you are not expected to win every mission without having improved your characters, and in the end this is a dice rolling game, so you should already know before you buy it whether you can enjoy the random (good or bad rolling) this may bring.